-This subject will explore both the theory and the practice of prayer.
-It will highlight examples of effective prayer from Scripture and from past and present day Christian experience.
-Practically, it will challenge students to move towards making prayer a central factor in their personal lives and ministry.
+This course will explore both the theory and the practice of prayer.
+It will highlight examples of effective prayer from Scripture and also look at the past and present day Christian experience.
+This course will practically challenge students to move towards making prayer a central factor in their personal lives and ministry.

 Aim:This course will introduce you to effective methods of studying and interpreting the Bible both for devotional and teaching purposes.
 It will lead you to an understanding of the Bible in its original setting and its message for today.
 Course content: